 Project costs vary.
 Upgrades range from minor fixes to whole-home retrofits.
 Comprehensive energy efficiency retrofits average about $15,000.

-The convenience of repaying an Enhabit home upgrade project loan through your heating utility bill is available to customers of PGE, Northwest Natural and Pacific Power.
+The convenience of repaying an Enhabit home upgrade project loan through your heating utility bill is available to customers of PGE, NW Natural and Pacific Power.
 These loans are available through Enhabit partner lender, Craft3.
 Up to 25% of your project cost may be used for necessary preparatory measures related to energy efficiency and also includes Solar or Seismic upgrades.
 Radon mitigation is not subject to the 25% cap when installed with energy efficiency measures.

 About half of Enhabit customers finance their projects through Enhabit partner lenders.
 The remainder pay cash or make financing arrangements on their own.
 We offer a variety of flexible payment options: competitive loan products from diversified lenders, including on-bill repayment, unsecured options and interest only payment periods.
 Learn more about financing.